ruby-hall-student/cos30049-assignment-3/README.md

 ## Project Structure

+- `frontend/` - Stores the scripts for the front end
     - `app/` - Next.js app directory with pages and components
     - `components/` - Reusable UI components
     - `lib/` - Utility functions and analysis logic
     - `public/` - Static assets
+- `back-end/` - Stores the scripts for the back end

 ## Features